profhsgill/HSG.Numerics/Readme.md

 In Visual Studio right click on project in Solution Explorer and in the menu that appears click on 'Manage NuGet Packages'.
 Then 'browse' to find HSG.Numerics and install it.
 ```

 ## Compatibility

 - The dlls were compiled for .Net 6 on Windows 10.
 But they should likely work on Windows 11.

 - Library has not been checked for other Operating Systems.

-- fsharp.core with version number at least 7.0.401 is required (because dlls were compiled with this version).
+- fsharp.core with version number at least 8.0.100 is required (because dlls were compiled with this version).

 ## Known issues

 When the library is included in an interactive script file for F# as follows:

- `#r "nuget: HSG.Numerics, 1.0.1"`
+  `#r "nuget: HSG.Numerics, 1.0.3"` (any version)

  an error gets raised that reads "bad cli header, rva 0".